yvesbou/virtuals-python/README.md

 ## Importing Functions and Sharing Functions
 With this SDK and function structure, importing and sharing functions is also possible.
+Looking forward to all the different contributions and functionalities we will build together as a community!

 ```python
 from virtuals_sdk.functions.telegram import TelegramClient